Supreme Court allows DOGE team to access Social Security systems with data on millions of Americans

 The court’s conservative majority sided with the Trump administration in the first Supreme Court appeals involving DOGE.
 The three liberal justices dissented in both cases.

-The DOGE victories come amid a messy breakup that started shortly after Musk’s departure from the White House and has included threats to cut government contracts and a call for the president to be impeached.
+The DOGE victories come amid a messy breakup between the president and the world’s richest man that started shortly after Musk’s departure from the White House and has included threats to cut government contracts and a call for the president to be impeached.
+The future of DOGE’s work isn’t clear without Musk at the helm, but both men have previously said that it will continue its efforts.

-In one case, the high court halted an order from a judge in Maryland restricting the team’s access to the Social Security Administration under federal privacy laws.
+In one case, the high court halted an order from a judge in Maryland that has restricted the team’s access to the Social Security Administration under federal privacy laws.

 The agency holds sensitive data on nearly everyone in the country, including school records, salary details and medical information.